SXHRYU/powershell_profile/README.md

-Collection of useful automatisation functions I use.
+Collection of useful stuff I use.
 ### rename to "Microsoft.PowerShell_profile.ps1" before using

 ## How to use